 Driving home there are two places where cell signals are most likely to drop.
 What is frustrating is the inconsistency.
 Sometimes the signal is compromised and the call doesn’t drop but the sounds are garbled.
 At other times the signal dies.
 I discover after a few moments of awkward silence that I’m talking to myself.
 Still other times I sail right by the mountain and through the small dip in the road by the spillway without even a crackle on the line.

 Garbled conversations, interrupted signals, and talking to yourself because your teen isn’t listening is your future.
-Having a clean, clear conversation with tweens, approximately ten to twelve years old, is still entirely possible today.
+Having a clean, clear conversation with tweens, approximately 10 to 12 years old, is still entirely possible today.

 Because very real obstacles, like the mountain I drive by on my way home, are not yet present between your tween and you, teaching, investing, and giving focused preparation now is both possible and strategic.
 And you need to get to it before the hormones of adolescence hit and they begin the physical and emotional journey into adulthood.